BelenJM/supeRbaits/README.md

 **6. Tiling to include in regions (regions.tiling)**

-Additionally, you have the opportunity to include tiling using the argument *regions.tiling*
+Include this option if you want to include tiling using the argument *regions.tiling*

 **7. Proportion of baits to include in regions (regions.prop)**

-Additionally, you have the opportunity to decide the proportion of baits from the total baits (*n*) that you want to be designed in regions, using the argument *regions.prop*
+You can decide on the proportion of baits from the total baits (*n*) that you want to design in the regions area, using the argument *regions.prop*

 **8. Base pairs of the database that you want to include (targets)**